ICE-V-Wireless/ICE-V-Wireless/README.md

 [![.github/workflows/build-firmware.yml](https://github.com/ICE-V-Wireless/ICE-V-Wireless/actions/workflows/build-firmware.yml/badge.svg)](https://github.com/ICE-V-Wireless/ICE-V-Wireless/actions/workflows/build-firmware.yml)

-The ESP32 firmware is written in C with the ESP-IDF toolchain and libraries.
-It provides both a USB and a TCP socket interface over WiFi with the following features:
+The [Firmware](Firmware) directory provides the full source for the ESP32 firmware that is loaded into the ICE-V-Wireless board from the factory.
+The ESP32 firmware is written in C with the ESP-IDF toolchain and librarie and provides both a USB and a TCP socket interface over WiFi with the following features:
 * Initial loading of the FPGA configuration at powerup from a SPIFFS filesystem contained in the ESP32C3F[H/N]4 flash.
 <br/>(See [Page 9 of the ESP32-C3 Series Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-c3_datasheet_en.pdf#page=9)